 BIO

-A New Orleans native and daughter of the famous float builder Blaine Kern, Blainey Kern grew up immersed in Mardi Gras culture and her family’s business.
-As a child, she played among the floats alongside painters, sculptors and builders, learned how to build papier-mâché props, worked with fiberglass, and created flowers with an aunt.
+A New Orleans native and daughter of the float builder Blaine Kern, Blainey Kern grew up immersed in Mardi Gras culture and her family’s business.
+As a child, she played among the floats alongside painters, sculptors and builders, built papier-mâché props, worked with fiberglass, clay and plastics.
+Blainey honors her heritage in her use of materials and color palette.

 ARTIST STATEMENT